aliraza0321/Mediflow-system/frontend/README.md

-İ will be placing React frontend code here.
+// back end will be implemented here using
+// node js